 Apparently, bear-related puns increase your chances of success.
 Beyond this you can pay either monthly or annually for unlimited data.
 The download speed was reported as a respectable 12Mb/s.

 Windscribe's free version is reasonably good, offering unlimited devices, a firewall, adblock and P2P.

 However, the limitations emerge when you start looking at the number of server locations (there are 11 compared with the 50 you'll get with the paid-for version) and your bandwidth, which is limited to 10GB per month.

 Another free option that's even more limited is ProtonVPN, which has just three countries available, only works on one device and has a low speed.

 The latest version of the Opera web browser now includes a VPN client.
 Unlike other browsers, this isn't an extension or add-on: it's part of the browser.
-And it really is free, so you're not limited on the amount of data you use per month and you won't have to pay for a subscription.
+This does mean you're lacking overall privacy if you access the internet outside of that browser, but it really is free, so you're not limited on the amount of data you use per month and you won't have to pay for a subscription.

 To use the feature you have to go to the O menu, then Settings, then Privacy & Security and toggle the free VPN on.